TUnit17/Journal/Thoughts.md

 - as a PX programmer?
 1. The worst part about panicking is the burnout-cycle

+## Why is it important to establish an end time
+1. prevents me from wasting time and surfing
+2. give me purpose and a goal
+3. limits the amount of frustration I will subject myself to!

 ## How can I handle my tendency to panic?
 What should be my goal when I panic: **recognize it and respond my best, respond a little bit better over time**
 1. recognize: my situation is causing me to panic because I do not know what to do.